What’s so great about Nigerian Dwarf goat milk?

 Because goat milk soothes the digestive tract, is typically accepted by those with lactose intolerance, and doesn’t trigger milk allergies; it’s often recommended for infant nutrition and treatment of coronary diseases, cystic fibrosis, Crohn’s disease, intestinal disorders, gallstone problems, and many others.
 For all the statistics on the benefits of goat milk, check out this LINK.

-Among the dairy breeds, Nigerian Dwarf goat milk has the highest levels of butterfat, making it so creamy that it’s often preferred over cow’s milk.
-Nigerian Dwarf milk has approximately 6 – 10% butterfat, as opposed to approximately 2 – 6% for other breeds.
+Among the goat dairy breeds, Nigerian Dwarf goat milk has the highest levels of butterfat, making it so creamy that it’s typically preferred over cow’s milk.
+Nigerian Dwarf milk has approximately 6 – 10% butterfat, as opposed to approximately 2 – 6% for other goat breeds.
 Since butterfat is what gives milk its sweet flavor, it’s the sweetest, richest milk of all the dairy goat breeds (read “What Does Goat Milk Taste Like” to get an idea of how it tastes).

 Most dairy goat breeds can only be bred seasonally in the fall; which leads to a glut of milk in the spring after kidding has occurred, but milk shortages in later seasons after the does dry up.
 Nigerian Dwarves can be bred in any season; however, so kidding can be staggered to assure a constant supply of milk.